 To make sure that all entitled people are included, and unentitled people are excluded, the verification or reconstruction of the family tree can be undertaken.

 If you still require assistance with the above at this stage, Title Research offers a variety of services to support you.

 As part of the post-process tasks, a set of estate accounts must be prepared and any client funds that remain unclaimed must be justified.

 If a client cannot be found, the Solicitors Regulation Authority (SRA) requires legal professionals to take all necessary steps to return unclaimed client funds and to provide evidence showing their efforts to trace the client.

 At Title Research, we provide trusted genealogical research and asset repatriation services for legal professionals.
-Everything we do is designed to streamline estate administration, to take the effort out of locating the correct people or assets, and to mitigate against the risk of future dispute or complications.
+Everything we do is designed to streamline estate administration, take the effort out of locating the correct people or assets, and mitigate against the risk of future dispute or complications.
 We can help you at every stage of your clients’ estate administration process.

 If you’re interested in finding out more about Title Research’s specialist services in both asset repatriation and genealogical research, call our Client Services Team on 0345 87 27 600, email firstname.lastname@example.org, or fill in the form below.